Adult Child Estrangement What is Happening?

 Some therapists and mental‑health influencers openly promote estrangement as a primary healing tool.

-Books like Adult Children of Emotionally Immature Parents or Set Boundaries, Find Peace offer real insight — but online, they are often used as justification for going no contact, even when the original authors never intended that.
+Books like "Adult Children of Emotionally Immature Parents" or "Set Boundaries, Find Peace" offer some insight into certain situations—but online, they are often used as justification for going no contact.
+And there have also been criticisms of the books.

 These books were written for people who survived real trauma.
 But on social media, the message becomes: